 In the medical industry, a pandemic is described as a widespread outbreak of an infectious disease over a wide geographical area.
 In the financial world, I think we have a serious pandemic that is causing people to have serious financial problems and stress.
 A lot of people are stressed and one of the biggest causes of that stress comes from money.
-So what’s causing all this stress?
+So what’s causing all this financial stress?
+Here are some major contributors to financial stress

 1. High debt levels.